 If you are either doing early planning for your trip to Japan or are in the final stages you are likely to be considering which Japan travel guide book makes sense to purchase.

 You may not realise that there are different Japan travel guide books which make sense at the different planning stages, so here are my recommended travel guide books for inspiration, early planning and for while you are travelling.
-All of my top picks are recent releases which are available for international shipment from the Amazon USA store, and many are available in both printed and Kindle versions.
+All of my top picks are recent releases which are available from the Amazon USA and other country stores, and many are available in both printed and Kindle versions.

 Disclaimer: This article contains affiliate links.
 If you book after clicking on one of these links then we may receive a small commission at no extra cost to you.